ACTFL Writing Proficiency Test® (WPT)

 Who rates the WPT?

-WPT raters are expected to respect and follow WPT rating protocols, procedures, and guidelines.
+WPT raters adhere to WPT rating protocols, procedures, and guidelines.
 They comply regularly with ongoing renorming and quality assurance practices.
 Confidentiality and exclusivity are important practices for all WPT raters.
-Work with the WPT rating process must be done exclusively through Language Testing International, the ACTFL Testing Office.
+All work with the WPT rating process is completed exclusively through Language Testing International, the exclusive licensee of ACTFL.

 How do I request the WPT?

-For organizations wanting to schedule a writing proficiency exam for candidates, you must set up a free account with Language Testing International.
-We will collect some basic administrative information and then provide access to a secure web-based scheduling utility.
-Using this utility, the organization can request assessments, track those requests, confirm appointments, and see results.
-Because the WPT is computer-based, organizations can arrange for candidates to take the assessment in a proctored setting at any time.
+For organizations wishing to schedule a WPT to test the writing ability of their candidates, you must first set up a free account with Language Testing International.
+We collect some basic administrative information and then provide access to a secure web-based scheduling utility.
+Using this utility, the organization can request assessments, track those requests, confirm appointments, and see test results.
+As the WPT is internet-based, organizations can arrange for candidates to take the assessment in a proctored setting at any time.
 All that is needed is a computer meeting the minimum specifications, detailed here, in an appropriate test environment.
-Results of assessments are also posted and stored on the client utility website, allowing organizations to track their testing activity easily in a single location.
+Remotely proctored tests must be completed on a computer with a webcam and microphone.
+Test results are also posted and stored on the client utility website, allowing organizations to track their testing activity easily in a single location.

-Individuals wanting to test and certify their writing ability or literacy in a target language can order and take the assessment by selecting the appropriate Language Proficiency Certification based on their need.
+Individuals wishing to test and certify their writing ability in a language can order and take the assessment by selecting the appropriate Language Proficiency Certification based on their specific needs.
 To view individual language proficiency certification options, click here.
-The actual test is taken via a computer with an internet connection, webcam, headset with earphones, and microphone and is proctored via LTI's remote proctoring services.
+The actual test is taken via a computer with an internet connection and is proctored via LTI's remote proctoring services (webcam, headset with earphones, and microphone are needed to interact with online proctor).

 How is the WPT proctored?